abishekatp/notes/2025/leetcode_problems/0001_intro.md

 - Initially I started solvig these problems using Golang because it is simple and yet powerful.
 But later switched to Rust language because it is more `secure`, `not garbage collected`(using `ownerships` and `lifetimes`), has compile time advantages(`macros`, `error handling`) and mainly it is `fully community backed`(like PostgreSQL).

+- Initially writing Rust code might seem like a unnecessary overhead and it will seem like Golang is more simple and readable.
+But If you think from a programmer perspective Rust programs are more readable and easily debuggable.
+This is because they explicitly tell us which variables are mutable and which are not.
+It tells us which data is owned/referenced by which variable.
+Also it tells us that function/method takes ownership or mutable or immutable reference of a variable.
+These factors will be more and more useful for debugging as you start using the Rust more frequently.

 This section contains my solution for Leetcode problems. `All these questions are created and provided by Leetcode and I have no rights to those problems`.
 I am just sharing these solutions so that it might be helpful to someone.